 - Clothing that Protects Against the Cold.
 Pro tip: you can’t survive if you’re freezing to death.
 Not being prepared for the cold is a guaranteed fatal mistake to those who are unprepared.
-Protective clothing against cold conditions are a must have for preppers and outdoor survivalists.
+Protective clothing against cold conditions is a must-have for preppers and outdoor survivalists.

 - Insect Repelling Clothing.
-Insects are potentially problematic in outdoor survival situations, as many of them are poisonous or are carriers of deadly disease.
-Insect repellent clothing are specially designed to repel and prevent insect bites, and is an asset to survivalists.
+Insects are potentially problematic in outdoor survival situations, as many of them are poisonous or are carriers of a deadly disease.
+Insect repellent clothing is specially designed to repel and prevent insect bites and is an asset to survivalists.

 - Survival Footwear.
 Protecting your feet is important in survival situations.
 Surviving without footwear will limit mobility and put you at risk of injury.
-Selling special reinforced footwear for the outdoors with features like anti slip, anti electric shock, and puncture resistant shoes are good choices.
+Selling special reinforced footwear for the outdoors with features like an anti-slip, anti electric shock, and puncture-resistant shoes are good choices.